paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-029-deepwater-ports.md

 <a id="section-1504"></a>
 ## § 1504.
 Procedure
-**(a) Regulations; issuance, amendment, or rescission; scope** The Secretary shall, as soon as practicable after January 3, 1975, and after consultation with other Federal agencies, issue regulations to carry out the purposes and provisions of this chapter in accordance with the provisions of [section 553 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553&num=0&edition=prelim), without regard to subsection (a) thereof.
+**(a) Regulations; issuance, amendment, or rescission; scope** Notwithstanding [section 468(b) of title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section468/b&num=0&edition=prelim), the Secretary shall have the authority to issue regulations to carry out the purposes and provisions of this chapter, in accordance with the provisions of [section 553 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553&num=0&edition=prelim), without regard to subsection (a) thereof.
 Such regulations shall pertain to, but need not be limited to, application, issuance, transfer, renewal, suspension, and termination of licenses.
 Such regulations shall provide for full consultation and cooperation with all other interested Federal agencies and departments and with any potentially affected coastal State, and for consideration of the views of any interested members of the general public.
 The Secretary is further authorized, consistent with the purposes and provisions of this chapter, to amend or rescind any such regulation.

 **(b) Additional regulations; criteria for site evaluation and preconstruction testing** The Secretary, in consultation with the Secretary of the Interior and the Administrator of the National Oceanic and Atmospheric Administration, shall, as soon as practicable after January 3, 1975, prescribe regulations relating to those activities involved in site evaluation and preconstruction testing at potential deepwater port locations that may (1) adversely affect the environment; (2) interfere with authorized uses of the Outer Continental Shelf; or (3) pose a threat to human health and welfare.
 Such activity may thenceforth not be undertaken except in accordance with regulations prescribed pursuant to this subsection.
 Such regulations shall be consistent with the purposes of this chapter.